Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation

 \section{Main results}

-While \textsl{pairwise efficiency} is a strong relaxation of \textsl{Pareto efficiency}, we show that when the sum of capacities exceeds the number of agents, for lottery rules that satisfy \textsl{probabilistic monotonicity} and \textsl{ex-post non-wastefulness}, both efficiency notions coincide.
+While \textsl{pairwise efficiency} is a strong relaxation of \textsl{Pareto efficiency}, we show that for lottery rules satisfying \textsl{probabilistic monotonicity}, when the sum of capacities exceeds the number of agents, \textsl{ex-post pairwise efficiency} together with \textsl{ex-post non-wastefulness} is equivalent to \textsl{ex-post Pareto efficiency}.
 When the sum of capacities equals the number of agents, the result can be simplified by dropping the requirement of \textsl{ex-post non-wastefulness}.